CFMoto

+The Chunfeng CF650-2 and CF1250J models produced by the company are police vehicles used by public security agencies in many provinces and cities.

 History

 CFMOTO was established in 1989 by Lai Guoqiang.
 In 2013, it began to be involved in the construction of high-end yachts.

 In 2011, CFMOTO and KTM entered into a commercial partnership.
 In 2017, the two companies started a joint venture that allows the production and sale of KTM motorcycles in China under the name of "KTMR2R".
-CFMOTO also assembles the small displacement models on behalf of KTM in its Chinese factories, as well as producing the larger displacement KTM engines.
+CFMOTO also assembles the small displacement models on behalf of KTM in its Chinese factories, as well as producing the larger displacement KTM LC8c engines.

 Since 2017, CFMOTO has been listed on the Shanghai Stock Exchange as Chunfeng Power with the code 603129.

 At the end of 2020, CFMOTO announced a new sub-brand of electric motorcycles, a Zeeho.

 Sales and marketing

 CFMOTO designs and manufactures 400-1000cc ATVs, 500-1000cc SSVs, 1000cc UTVs, and 125-800cc motorcycles.
 Its annual production capacity is 800,000 engines and more than 600,000 vehicles distributed in more than 100 countries and distributed by more than 2,000 partners.